consciousness (or experience) = information

 How can information be information without minds or observers?

 John Searle denies that there can be information without minds/observers.
 Perhaps this is simply a semantic dispute.
 After all, the things which pass for information certainly exist and they've been studied - in great detail! - from an informational point of view.
-Yes, they don't pass Searle's following tests; though that may not matter very much.
+However, they don't pass Searle's following tests; though that may not matter very much.

 Take, specifically, Searle's position as it was expressed in a 2013 review (in The New York Review of Books) of Christoff Koch’s book Consciousness.
 In that piece Searle complained that IIT depends on a misappropriation of the concept [information]: